noahcroghan/soft161_milestone_2/README.md

 [//]: # (Instructions for building and running the apps, including any required dependencies and commands to create the database)

+1. Clone the repository
+2. Install Python 3.12
+3. Install dependencies (list dependencies here)
+4. Install MySQL Server Community Edition
-Make a file under `installer` called `config.env` with the following contents
+5. Make a file in the project root directory called `config.env` with the following contents
 ```dotenv
 USERNAME=root
 PORT=3306
 PASSWORD=
 ```
 In here, set your password, and change your port and username if necessary.

+Continue more instructions below...